davidlugo88/klangwig/README_example.md

 DATA: bat_data.csv

-Here, I made graphs that explored such and such relationships.
-I am interested in such and such relationships because...
+Here, I put my data through tidyverse, read in my data, examined my data for mistakes (e.g. found capitilization errrors), used group by, and also mutated and summarised data set.